chicio/chicio.github.io/_posts/2020-03-19-dependecy-injection-swift.md

 * `resolve<T>(type: T.Type, name: String? = nil) -> T?`, that lets you get an instance previously registered.
 This method accept the same first two parameter of the previous method.
 It will return null if none of the registered instance has a combination of `type` and `name` as the one received as parameters.

+As you can see both method extensively uses generics in order to be able to accept any possible class or protocol you may want to use.
 This is the implementation of `DependeciesContainer`.

 ```swift
 class DependeciesContainer {